Nigel Clark, Energy Consultant to Transport Energy Strategies

 Terrence S Higgins, President, THiggins Energy Consulting

-Terrence Higgins is president of THiggins Energy Consulting, providing energy consulting services to the petroleum and related industries.
-His primary area of focus is on the impact of fuel quality trends on refining and application of new refining technology.
-With over 45 years of experience in various capacities associated with the petroleum industry, he is a recognized expert in crude/refined product markets, fuel quality and impact of quality requirements on refining, product markets and emissions.
-Mr. Higgins recently retired from Hart Energy where he founded Hart’s World Refining & Fuels Service.
+Terrence Higgins is president of THiggins Energy Consulting, providing energy consulting services to the petroleum, biofuel and related industries.
+His primary area of focus is crude, refined product and biofuel supply/demand and the impact of fuel quality trends on refining and application of new refining technology.
+With over 50 years of experience in various capacities associated with the petroleum industry, he is a recognized expert in crude/refined product markets, fuel quality and impact of quality requirements on refining, product markets and emissions.
+Mr. Higgins retired from Hart Energy where he founded Hart’s World Refining & Fuels Service.
 Mr. Higgins’ experience also includes 14 years as the Technical Director for the National Petrochemical and Refiners Association (NPRA) (now the American Fuel & Petrochemical Manufacturers) and assignments with an energy and environmental consulting firm, the U.S. Department of Energy and international petroleum refining companies.
 He has managed several projects for foreign countries related to development and implementation of fuel/air quality strategies and biofuel programs.

 Selected Publications & Studies: